Leonardorossato/event-backend/Documentacao_API.md

 # Evento Z-API

-Descrição: Sistema de integração com API`s para criar eventos e envia-los.
+Description: Integration system with API`s to create events and send them.

 Conteudo:

-- Comunicados;
+- Announcements;
-- Recebedores;
+- Receivers;
 - Events;
-- Keycloak.
+- Keycloak

-# Como Usar o Keycloak:
+# How To use the Keycloak:

 - https://www.keycloak.org/documentation
 - https://www.npmjs.com/package/nest-keycloak-connect

-### Como que é gerado o Token de acesso
+### How the Token acess is generated:

 Utilizamos alguns parametros do proprio keycloak e o Postman para gerar o token de acesso no sistema: